PDF of this entire webpage 26 May 2025

 16:50-17:20 Break

-19:00 Conference Dinner at Campion Hall (Vegetarian option available.)
+19:00 Conference Dinner at Campion Hall (by confirmed reservation only)

 (in the Aula.)